Cayman Islands Regiment: Recruitment and training

-Commissioned Officers
+Commissioned officers

 The first set of junior officer recruits were sent to Bermuda to train at Warwick Camp alongside recruits of the Royal Bermuda Regiment for their basic military training.
 This is a two-week course.
-The first set of Junior Officers then gone on to an intense condensed 8 week Officer course at Royal Military Academy Sandhurst.
+The first set of Junior Officers then went on to an intense condensed 8 week Officer course at Royal Military Academy Sandhurst.
 The following sets of Officer Cadets were sent directly to the 8 week course at Royal Military Academy Sandhurst.

-Non-Commissioned Officers & Recruits
+Non-commissioned officers and recruits

 Upon passing through the selection process recruits attend a 14-day non-residential Basic training camp.
 The basic training gives the recruits the following requisite skills: weapon training, first-aid, radio communications, drill, basic navigation and fitness.
-Since 2020 the Regiment has taken on several cohorts with 1-2 new cohorts a year.
-As of Mid-2021 the Regiment has over 100 members, and is still growing.
+Since 2020 the regiment has taken on several cohorts with 1-2 new cohorts a year.
+As of mid-2021 the regiment has over 100 members, and is still growing.
 Further training is given to the members after basic training, this not only further skills gained by the members but also provides promotions through the ranks.

 Uniforms

+Cap badge

+The regimental cap badge of the Cayman Islands Regiment is a compilation of elements that honour Caymanian heritage.
+'The Crown' signifies Cayman's ties to the UK.
+'The Three Wraps of Gold Rope' symbolizes the seafaring heritage of the forefathers from Grand Cayman, Cayman Brac, and Little Cayman.
+'The Silver Thatch Palm' is Cayman's National Plant, and this is silhouetted against the blue of the Sea that surrounds the Islands.

 Clothing

 The uniforms, weapons, and equipment for the Cayman Islands Regiment will be provided by the United Kingdom Ministry of Defence.
 During the basic training, the recruits are given the same kits as those of the Royal Bermuda Regiment recruits.
 This is mainly the British Army's No. 8 Combat Dress Multi-Terrain Pattern Personal Clothing System – Combat Uniform (PCS-CU).
 The PCS-CU mostly consists of a windproof smock, a lightweight jacket, and trousers with a range of ancillaries such as thermals and waterproofs.
 Recruits are also issued with British Army Standard Issued Brown Combat Boots.
-Regimental Personnel also have the No.2 Service Dress, This is (part of Future Army Dress (FAD) programme)a khaki Jacket and Trousers with Fawn dress shirt with tie and dress shoes.
-No.3 Warm Weather Dress, This is a white Tunic with dark blue Trousers with a red stripe at the sides.
+Regimental Personnel also have the No.2 Service Dress, This is (part of Future Army Dress (FAD) programme) a khaki Jacket and Trousers with Fawn dress shirt with tie and dress shoes.
+No.3 Warm Weather (ceremonial) Dress, This is a white Tunic with dark blue Trousers with a yellow running stripe at the sides.
 No.4 Warm Weather Service Dress, This is for the Officers its similar to the No.2 however in a Stone colour.
 The No.13 Barracks Dress, This is similar to the No. 2 without the jacket and could be worn with green 'wolly-pully' jumper or woollen jersey.